Self consistent transfer operators. Invariant measures, convergence to equilibrium, linear response and control of the statistical properties: Self-consistent operators, the existence of the invariant measure.

 Regarding the uniqueness, suppose \ $\mu _{1},\mu _{2}\in P_{w}$ are invariant \ for $\mathcal{L}_{\delta }$.
 Then $L_{\delta ,\mu _{1}}(\mu _{1})=\mu _{1}$ and $L_{\delta ,\mu _{2}}(\mu _{2})=\mu _{2}.$ By $(Exi1)$ we have $\max (||\mu _{1}||_{w},||\mu _{2}||_{w})\leq M_{1}$ and then\ \ by $ (Exi3)$ \ we have $||\mu _{1}-\mu _{2}||_{w}\leq \delta K_{2}||\mu _{1}-\mu _{2}||_{w}$, implying $||\mu _{1}-\mu _{2}||_{w}=0$ \ because $K_{2}\delta <1 $. \end{proof}

-\begin{remark} We remark that while the method used in the proof of Theorem \ref{existence1} to find an invariant measure for the self consistent transfer operator relies on a compactness argument and the Brouwer fixed point theorem, the way the fixed point $f$ is found in the previous proof is constructive, once we have a mean of finding the invariant measures of the various operators $ L_{\delta ,f_{k}}$.
-In this case we only have to construct the sequence $ f_{k}\rightarrow f$ and we also have an explicit way to estimate its speed of convergence to the invariant probability measure. \end{remark}
+\begin{remark} The way the fixed point $f$ is found in the previous proof is constructive, provided we have a mean of finding the invariant measures of the various operators $L_{\delta ,f_{k}}$ (which is possible in many interesting cases by some suitable finite element reduction).
+In this case $f$ can be approximated by the sequence $f_{k}\rightarrow f$ and the proof also provides an explicit way to estimate the convergence rate of this sequence, which is exponential. \end{remark}